Sounds Incorporated: Career

 1966 was the first year the group released no singles in their home country, although they recorded a second album, again simply titled Sounds Incorporated.
 This was released on EMI's fledgling Studio 2 label, primarily to show off EMI's mid-1960s advances and developments in stereo recording techniques.
 Any singles taken off the LP for foreign markets were in that format's standard mono, however, making these unusual items for UK collectors of the group.

-By 1967 the band's name had been truncated to "Sounds Inc".
-The Beatles invited Cameron, Holmes and West to be the saxophone section on their track "Good Morning Good Morning", from the album Sgt.
+By 1967 the band's name had been truncated to "Sounds Inc." The Beatles invited Cameron, Holmes and West to be the saxophone section on their track "Good Morning Good Morning", from the album Sgt.
 Pepper's Lonely Hearts Club Band.
-After this guest appearance, Sounds Inc left EMI and released a solitary single on the Polydor label.
+After this guest appearance, Sounds Inc. left EMI and released a solitary single on the Polydor label.
 Titled "How Do You Feel", it was their first single release to feature vocals.

 The group began to disintegrate in the late 1960s.
-Drummer Tony Newman left to work as a session musician and at one stage joined the Jeff Beck Group.
+Drummer Tony Newman, known for his long solos, left to work as a session musician and at one stage joined the Jeff Beck Group.
 He later joined Reid Hudson and James Black to form British/Canadian power trio May Blitz.

-For the remaining members of Sounds Inc, Cameron's departure for a career in A&R left a gap, which was filled by Terry Fogg (percussionist and drummer) and Trevor White, the band's first true vocalist.
+For the remaining members of Sounds Inc., Cameron's departure for a career in A&R left a gap, which was filled by Terry Fogg (percussionist and drummer) and Trevor White, the band's first true vocalist.
 The group soldiered on, moving to and mainly playing in Australia for their final years together.
 Their act became more middle-of-the-road, exemplified in their final LP, which was released in many territories but not the UK, containing more vocals than instrumentals.
-Sounds Inc finally broke up in 1971.
+Sounds Inc. finally broke up in 1971.